 Financial Advice Pricing: 5 Questions To Ask Before Setting Up Your Pricing Capability 🙋

-Successful pricing organisations, like GE, John Deere, Caterpillar, Shell, 3M know something most businesses don’t about financial advice pricing.
+Successful pricing organisations, like GE, John Deere, Caterpillar, Shell, 3M know something most businesses don’t about financial advice and pricing.

 When everything seems to be going well (i.e., predictably) we believe the need for external financial advice pricing is low.
-Our organisations continue to operate, business gets done, we make sales, people continue to buy, things roll on.
+Our organisations continue to operate, business gets done, we make sales, people continue to buy, and things roll on.

 Financial advice pricing can seem costly.
-Change can be disruptive.
 However, the pain of inertia increases the longer you wait.
 Moving through the changes is inevitable – whether you want to or not.

 QUESTION #1: When should we start the design process?

-If you are a company with annual revenue of $100M+, our price advice is to install dedicated pricing and/or revenue management team to set and manage price.
+For companies that have an annual revenue of $100M+, our advice is to install dedicated pricing and/or revenue management team to set and manage prices.
 The size and structure of the team are dependent on the revenue.